-(4) Forfeiture of coverage. - If an Indian tribe employing unit fails to make payments, including interest and penalties, required under this subsection after all collection activities considered necessary by the Commission Division have been exhausted, services performed for that employing unit are no longer treated as "employment" for the purpose of coverage under this Chapter.
-An Indian tribe employing unit that has lost coverage regains coverage under this Chapter for services performed for the employing unit if of coverage pursuant to this subdivision.
+Forfeiture of coverage. - If an Indian tribe employing unit fails to make (4) payments, including interest and penalties, required under this subsection after all collection activities considered necessary by the Commission Division have been exhausted, services performed for that employing unit are no longer treated as "employment" for the purpose of coverage under this Chapter.
+An Indian tribe employing unit that has lost coverage regains coverage under this Chapter for services performed for the employing unit if the Commission Division determines that all contributions, payments in lieu of contributions, penalties, and interest have been paid.